 Condominiums and condo-hotels

-Resort-area condos range from studios to three bedrooms, with some buildings operating like hotels.
+Resort-area condos range from studios to four bedrooms, with some buildings operating like hotels.
 Amenities can include pools, hot tubs, front desks, and on-site rental management.
 Review HOA fees, whether short-term rentals are allowed, and any building-specific rental program requirements.

 Ski-in, ski-out, and ski-access properties